muratk3n/thirdwave/en/README.md

 Ahaha.. this gets even more fun the more you look into it...

 UK drove 303.7 billion miles in 2013.
 Let's say all their cars were bitch BEVs.
-Take miles driven daily (need to store that at least), with range 250 miles per 75 kwh bat, and 60kg of lithium per 70kWh,
+Take miles driven daily (need to store energ for that at least), with range 250 miles per 75 kwh bat, and 60kg of lithium per 70kWh,

 ```python
 mday = 393e9 / 365.